iomatix/X4RE-Galaxy-CC-Patch-X4Foundations/README.md

 # X4RE-RoR-Patch-X4Foundations

+### Patch Overview
-This patch ensures compatibility between X4: Reemergence, Trey's Sectors Reemergence Patch Standalone, and Rise of the Ossian Raider, integrating sector expansions and balance tweaks.
-It requires Variety and Rebalance Overhaul and X4: RE Expansion - Skull and Bones for a cohesive experience.
+This patch ensures compatibility between various X4 expansions while integrating sector expansions and balance tweaks.

+### Requirements
+- **X4: Reemergence**
+- **Trey's Sectors Reemergence Patch Standalone**
+- **Rise of the Ossian Raider**
+- **Variety and Rebalance Overhaul**
+- **X4: RE Expansion - Skull and Bones**

+### Future Adaptation
+- Will be updated for upcoming X4RE and RoR releases.
+- Compatible with official X4RE updates inc. official and community expansions.

+### Support for Trey's Sectors Reemergence
+- Currently supported.
+- Will remain supported as long as the official X4RE release allows it.